Your guide to hiking in Peru: the most amazing destinations and useful tips!

 With its rich history, indigenous cultures, and colonial cities to explore, this Andean nation is a must-visit when heading to South America.

-However, perhaps the biggest pull to this Latin American nation is in fact its spectacular landscapes, which are great for hiking trips.
+However, perhaps the biggest pull to this Latin American nation is its spectacular landscapes, which are great for hiking trips.

 This guide has covered Peru and the main reasons why one should hike here.
 It’s looked at four top hiking destinations and the best trips that can be done from each.